GIH Global Information

 Welcome to my online home.

 Dr. Olivier MJ Crépin-Leblond (B.Eng (Hons), M.S, Ph.D, DIC, MIET, SMIEEE) received a Bachelor of Engineering with honours in Computer Systems & Electronics from King's College London in 1990 and a Ph.D in Telecommunications from Imperial College London in 1997.
-On the business side, he received a Specialised Masters in Competitive Intelligence & Knowledge Management at the CERAM European School of Business in Sophia Antipolis, in 2007.
+On the business side, he received a Specialised Masters in Competitive Intelligence & Knowledge Management at the SKEMA Business School (ESC Lille & CERAM) in Sophia Antipolis, in 2007.

 He has been actively present on the Internet since 1987.
 His earliest contributions to the Internet community can be found in the well-known RISKS-L Digest / comp.risks, the Forum on Risks to the Public in the Use of Computers and Related Systems.
 He is known to be still reading that ACM forum on a regular basis.